Chris Christofi: Career

+In 2022, he completed his 5th Vinnies CEO Sleep Out.

+In April 2025, he donated a completed home to the organisation through the Brick by Brick fundraising project.
+In May 2025, he hosted the 5th and final Lead with Kindness Black Tie Soiree, attended by 324 guests and raising A$203,665, of which A$71,089 was donated to the St Vincent de Paul Society.

 Philanthropy

 Christofi has sponsored charitable initiatives such as White Ribbon Australia, Expression Australia, World Vision.
 He is a major contributor to Vinnies' "CEO Sleepout", a charity which raises awareness regarding homelessness.

-Vinnies CEO Sleepout

-In June 2018, Christofi set a target to raise $40,000.
-He raised $40,185 for Vinnies CEO Sleepout, to which he contributed $10,000.

-In 2019 he raised a total of $60,564 with Christofi donating 50 cents to every dollar raised, donating approximately $20,000.